-Age 61
+Age 62

 Director Since 2020

-Experience Senior Partner at McKinsey & Company (global management consulting firm) from 1993 to present.
+Experience Senior Partner at McKinsey & Company (global management consulting firm) from 1993 to 2021.

 Other Current Public Company Directorships None

 Former Public Company Directorships None

-Mr. Vardhan has been with McKinsey & Company for over 25 years and has extensive experience in defining and strengthening strategies for global organizations.
-He is an expert in digital and business transformation and his broad background in supporting global organizations in manufacturing and supply-chain design, mergers and acquisitions and innovation has many synergies with Allegion's seamless access strategy and with our strategic pillars for growth.
-Mr. Vardhan brings great value and insight to our Board.
+Mr. Vardhan retired in 2021 as a senior partner in McKinsey & Company's Chicago office.
+During his more than 25 years of experience at McKinsey, Mr. Vardhan advised and helped hundreds of CEOs, general managers and functional leaders strategize and drive digital and business transformation.
+Mr. Vardhan has deep functional expertise in digital and business transformation and his broad background in supporting global organizations in manufacturing and supply-chain design, M&A and innovation has many synergies with Allegion's seamless access strategy and with our strategic pillars for growth, bringing great value and insight to our Board.